 For storing your herbs, you can use airtight containers, like glass jars with seals, similar to a mason jar or ones that have the locking lid and rubber seals.
 Make sure the containers are very clean and sterile.
 Any other chemical residue can contaminate the herbs and affect their scent and health benefits.

 8. Freeze them.

 You can also freeze herbs as an option for storage instead of glass jars.
 Use Ziploc bags that have a tight seal, and be sure to push out all the air before sealing them tight.

 For herbs that are for cooking and culinary uses, crush the herbs well before storing.
 For herbs that will be used for teas, use the whole leaf and any blooms and do not crush them.

-I’m pretty certain that these tips will help you use up your abundance of herbs that you will see this year.
-I’d love to know how you use your herbs that you grow.
+I’m pretty certain that these tips will help you use up your abundance of herbs that you will see this year!
+I’d love to know how you use the herbs that you grow.
 Let me know in the comments!